junaidiiith/cats-vs-dogs/README.md

 - **Breed Analysis**: Study specific cat and dog breeds
 - **Developmental Studies**: Track cuteness changes over time
 - **Cross-species Extension**: Apply to horses, rabbits, etc.

+## 🔬 Domestication Effects on Cuteness

+Research has shown that domestication has pushed both cats and dogs toward more neotenous (juvenile-like) head shapes ([PubMed][4], [MDPI][5]):

+- **Cats**: Domestic cats show shorter noses compared to wildcats/ferals, making them appear more "cute"
+- **Dogs**: Different breeds show varying degrees of neoteny, with some breeds retaining more juvenile features
+- **Biological Basis**: These changes are measurable through geometric morphometrics and provide objective evidence for domestication effects

+This biological reality validates our approach: the geometric features we measure are not arbitrary but reflect actual evolutionary changes that have occurred under human selection pressure.

 ## 📄 License